john-m24/playground/CONTRIBUTING.md

-# Contributing to Playgrounds Desktop
+# Contributing to Playground

-Thank you for your interest in contributing to Playgrounds Desktop!
+Thank you for your interest in contributing to Playground!
 This document provides guidelines and instructions for contributing.

 ## Development Setup